Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 00.22.39 UTC
+- WIB: Rabu, 1 Januari 2025 01.31.30 UTC
-- WITA: Rabu, 1 Januari 2025 01.22.39 UTC
+- WITA: Rabu, 1 Januari 2025 02.31.30 UTC
-- WIT: Rabu, 1 Januari 2025 02.22.39 UTC
+- WIT: Rabu, 1 Januari 2025 03.31.30 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: nature
+Kategori: motivational